Tox1cP4nd4/anticheat-research/src/iat_validator/README.md

 1. GetModuleHandle

-What does it return?
+- What does it return?
-What happens when you pass NULL as a parameter?
+- What happens when you pass NULL as a parameter?
-Which header do you need to include?
+- Which header do you need to include?

-<span style="color:#ff4444; font-weight:bold; font-size:1.2em;">GetModuleHandle</span>

 ---

 2. GetModuleInformation

-What is MODULEINFO and what fields does it have?
+- What is MODULEINFO and what fields does it have?
-Why does it need a process handle as a parameter?
+- Why does it need a process handle as a parameter?
-Which header do you need to include?
+- Which header do you need to include?

-<span style="color:#ff4444; font-weight:bold; font-size:1.2em;">GetModuleInformation</span>
-<span style="color:#ff4444; font-weight:bold; font-size:1.2em;">MODULEINFO</span>

 ---

 3. IMAGE_IMPORT_DESCRIPTOR

-How many fields does this struct have?
+- How many fields does this struct have?
-Which field points to the DLL name?
+- Which field points to the DLL name?
-Which field points to IAT?
+- Which field points to IAT?
-Which field points to ILT?
+- Which field points to ILT?
-How do you know you've reached the end of the descriptor array?
+- How do you know you've reached the end of the descriptor array?

-<span style="color:#ff4444; font-weight:bold; font-size:1.2em;">IMAGE_IMPORT_DESCRIPTOR</span>

 ---

 4. IMAGE_THUNK_DATA

-What does each entry in this struct represent?
+- What does each entry in this struct represent?
-What is the difference between its value before and after Windows loads the executable?
+- What is the difference between its value before and after Windows loads the executable?

-<span style="color:#a83232; font-weight:bold; font-size:1.25em;">IMAGE_THUNK_DATA</span>

 ---